lidofinance/alerting-forta/ethereum-operations/README.md

 ### Testnet

-For example, you need to add `node-operators-registry` sub-agent `testnet` tier support:
+For example, you need to add `testnet` tier support for some new sub-agent:

 1. Change default import from `./constants` to `requireWithTier` function call:
    ##### Before: